 The Apple Watch Series 4 has been redesigned with new features ideal for runners.

-The Series 4 comes with built-in GPS for tracking time, pace, and distance while running.
-Easily see lap splits, cadence, and how far or ahead you are from your goal pace.
+The Series 4 comes with built-in GPS for tracking time, pace, and distance while running, meaning you can leave your phone at home.
+Easily see lap splits, cadence, and how far ahead or behind you are from your goal pace.

 Waterproof to 50m, the Series 4 tracks both pool and open water swims.
 And if you don’t feel like setting the watch ahead of working out, it attempts to figure out and record whatever you are doing.